MarcusHoltz/marcusholtz.github.io/_posts/2023-07-17-download-photo-with-dns.md

 ## Explaining the process

-Let's just see if we can do this, oh... we can.
-Let's.

 * * *

 This repo is for taking an image, stuffing it into a domain's DNS, and then extracting that image again.